Arame93/Arame93.github.io/README.md

 ## ✨ Highlights

-- Former DAAD and MasterCard Foundation Scholar
+- **Scholarships**: Former DAAD and MasterCard Foundation Scholar
-- Promoted to Data Manager after my data science internship at the Institut Pasteur.
+- **Promotion**: Promoted to Data Manager after my data science internship at the Institut Pasteur.
-- Lead a team of 5 (1-data entry operator, 3-head nurses) for a Clinical Decision Support Algorithm project
+- **Leadership**: Lead a team of 5 (1-data entry operator, 3-head nurses) for a Clinical Decision Support Algorithm project
-- Supervised over 7 data-driven programs in partnership with Meta, US GEC etc.
+- **Coordinator**: Supervised over 7 data-driven programs in partnership with Meta, US GEC etc.
+- **Community Leader**: lead a local tech, data journalism community with over 300 active members.

 Thanks for visiting!
 Feel free to check out my repositories and get in touch.